TheFuseLab/VL.Fuse/README.md

 ## Installing

+New to vvvv?
+We have a short video tutorial that will show you how to install vvvv and VL.Fuse : [How to install vvvv and VL.Fuse](https://youtu.be/25sk7_NaEgM)

 The library is still in a preview state.
 Before installing it, please make sure you have the [latest vvvv gamma preview](https://visualprogramming.net/#Download).

 - Go to vvvv gamma's _Quad menu_, then click on _Manage Nugets_ and _Commandline_.
 Once you have the command line open, type :